jerrimus/IdleMine/README.md

     Idle mine is a cryptonote(lite) miner for windows.
-It is powered internally by the [xmrig](https://github.com/xmrig/xmrig) miner.
+It is powered internally by the xmrig miner.
 Setup involves running the installer and inputting wallet/pool info (don't forget to save it!).

-     Download the zipped installer [RIGHT HERE](https://github.com/jerrimus/IdleMine/releases)
+     Download the zipped installer   https://github.com/jerrimus/IdleMine/releases

         There are 3 modes of operation:

-        * Active mode: uses low cpu for when you are browsing or doing light computing.
+        * Active mode: uses low cpu for when you are browsing or doing light computing. - Clock active mode , choose level of CPU use, and hit start.

-        * Idle Mine: if no activity (keyboard or mouse input) is detected in the timeframe you select, mining begins automatically
+        * Idle Mine: if no activity (keyboard or mouse input) is detected in the timeframe you select, mining begins automatically   -        Select wallet & server, set time minimize and forget about it.

         * Normal mode: push start and walk away

-        IM displays data from the miner onscreen, I would display hashrate but the json that xmrig exports has a zero for a field and I haven't figured that out yet.
+        IM displays data from the miner onscreen, Current fields are pool, ping, and total hashes.
+I would display hashrate but the json that xmrig exports has a zero for a field and I haven't figured that out yet.

           Currently only cryptonote coins are implemented, I do not know if it's worth it to cpu mine